Afcon 2021 qualifiers: Ntseki announces Bafana Bafana squad to face Ghana and Sudan | Goal.com

 However, Bongani Zungu is back in the setup as he began training with his French team Amiens in the last few days.

-Both Hlompho Kekana and Andile Jali aren't in the squad, but Highlands Park midfielder Mothobi Mvala and Aubrey Modiba of SuperSport United have both been included in the team.
+Both Hlompho Kekana and Andile Jali aren't in the squad, but Highlands Park midfielder Mothobi Mvala and Aubrey Modiba of SuperSport United have both been included.

 Ntseki has opted for three strikers in Lebo Mothiba, Bradley Grobler and Kermit Erasmus for these two crucial matches.